7 things sales teams can learn from the movie Moneyball

-The movie Moneyball opens today to some great reviews.
+The movie Moneyball opens today to great reviews.
 I read the book by Michael Lewis soon after it was released and as a statistician and economist (e.g. a “quant!”), I found the story fascinating.
-What a great pair Billy Beane and Paul DePodesta were that came together at the right time!
+What a great pair Billy Beane and Paul DePodesta were.
+They came together at the right time!

-What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem, and that is getting the best trade-off against a precise outcome.
+What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem: getting the best trade-off against a precise outcome.
 In this case, get the most wins with the least money — aka, Return on Investment.
 It was the book I would give to our sales managers saying “Like sports?
 Like making money?
 Here’s a book for you!”

 Here we’re not reviewing the book, movie or Brad Pitt’s performance.
 Instead I’d like to share what Moneyball teaches us about building a great sales team using analytics:

 A series of calculated steps showed that wins were driven not by batting average, but on-base and slugging percentage.
 How did they discover that?
 Set the outcome first and then run “simulations” of various predictors until one comes the closest.